eXept Software AG Logo

 o at: index

-return the n'th element - use of this method should be avoided,
+return the n'th value - use of this method should be avoided,

 since it is slow to walk through the list - think about using